Procedure Guide ·Thyroid Treatment ·2026

 Why It's Done

-Hyperthyroidism occurs when the thyroid gland produces too much hormone, speeding up the metabolism.
-Untreated, it causes weight loss despite ravenous appetite, heart damage, high blood pressure, kidney problems, and eventually death.
-A benign thyroid tumor is the cause in over 95% of cases.
-It affects roughly 10% of cats over age 10.
+Hyperthyroidism speeds metabolism, causing weight loss, heart damage, high blood pressure, kidney failure, and death if untreated.
+A benign thyroid tumor causes 95%+ of cases; affects ~10% of cats over 10.
 Most common hormonal disorder in older cats

 The Process